-I am a Professor of Sociology/Criminology in the Social Sciences Department at Columbus State Community College.
+I am a Professor of Sociology/Criminology in the Social Sciences Department and the AI Faculty Fellow at Columbus State Community College.
 I teach courses in criminology, sociology, and law.
 I specialize in law and society, sociology of law, forensic criminology, and deviant subcultures.
-I have experience and expertise in using social media in the classroom, teaching with technology, teaching in virtual worlds, and online/distance learning course development and evaluation.
+I have experience and expertise in AI in higher education, teaching with technology, teaching in virtual worlds, and online/distance learning course development and evaluation.

 Professor Mary Lia Reiter